AdobeDocs/analytics.en/help/import/c-data-sources/datasrc-template/datasrc-import-file-reference.md

 **Date**: (Required) A time stamp for each data row in the file.

-**Variables**: The names of the reporting variables mapped to the data source’s data dimensions.
+**Variables**: The names of the reporting variables mapped to the data source's data dimensions.

-**Events**: The names of the events mapped to the data source’s metrics.
+**Events**: The names of the events mapped to the data source's metrics.

 Use the Data Source template to create a Data Sources file that contains data that you want to upload.
 When creating a Data Sources file, remember the following: